syncfusion-content/xamarin-docs/Xamarin/SfChart/legend.md

 ## Legend visibility

-Legend visibility can be controlled using the [`IsVisible`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLegend~IsVisible.html) property of legend.
-Default value of [`IsVisible`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLegend~IsVisible.html) property is True.
-You can collapse the legend visibility by setting this property to false.
+The [`IsVisible`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLegend~IsVisible.html) property of `ChartLegend` is used to toggle the visibility of legend.

 {% tabs %}